clayne/SSEModdingGuide/README.md

 ## Preparations
+This section will teach you how to prepare SSE for modding.

-Before modding your game, you will need to do the following:
+Before adding any mods to your game, you will need to do the following:
 1. Install SSE outside of a Windows protected folder (Program Files, Program Files (x86), etc.).
 2. Setup a Nexus Account.
 3. Download and install Mod Organizer 2.

-This section will provide instructions for completing the aformentioned tasks.

 ### Setting up Skyrim Special Edition

-Skyrim will need a clean installation and configuration before modding;

-#### Uninstalling the Game
+You will need to ensure that your copy of SSE is outside of a Windows protected folder.
+Windows is very protective when you try to edit anything inside of it.

 #### Moving your Steam Directory
+By default, your Steam directory will be placed in:

+**C:\Program Files(x86)\Steam\SteamApps\Common**

+To move your Steam directory:

+1. In your Steam client, click **Steam** > **Settings**.

 #### Installing the Game

 ### Creating a Nexus Mods Account